DifFace: Blind Face Restoration with Diffused Error Contraction: Preliminaries

 Diffusion model consists of a forward process (or diffusion process) and a reverse process.
 Given a data point $\bm{x}_0$ with probability distribution $q(\bm{x}_0)$, the forward process gradually destroys its data structure by repeated application of the following Markov diffusion kernel:

-where $t\in\{1,2,\cdots,T\}$, $\{\beta_t\}_{t=1}^T$ is a pre-defined or learned noise variance schedule.
-With a rational design on the variance schedule, it theoretically guarantees that $q(\bm{x}_t)$ converges to the unit spherical Gaussian distribution.
+where $t\in\{1,2,\cdots,T\}$, $\{\beta_t\}_{t=1}^T$ is a pre-defined or learned noise variance schedule, and $\bm{I}$ is the identity matrix.
+With a rational design on the variance schedule, it theoretically guarantees that $q(\bm{x}_T)$ converges to the unit spherical Gaussian distribution.
 It is noteworthy that the marginal distribution at arbitrary timestep $t$ has the following analytical form:

 where $\alpha_t = \prod_{l=1}^t (1-\beta_l)$.

 As for the reverse process, it aims to learn a transition kernel from $\bm{x}_t$ to $\bm{x}_{t-1}$, which is defined as the following Gaussian distribution: